Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 The Muse Amsterdam

-easyHotel Amsterdam City Centre South
+EasyHotel Amsterdam City Centre South

 For those who travel on a budget, easyHotel Amsterdam City Centre South offers simple rooms with private bathrooms.
-The hotel is located within a short walk from major attractions such as the Museum Square, Heinken Experience, and Dam Square.
+The hotel is located within a short walk from major attractions such as the Museum Square, Heineken Experience, and Dam Square.
 Moreover, the Albert Cuyp Market is just around the corner.
 So you can eat healthy most of the time and buy souvenirs at the last moment.

 Quentin England Hotel